-Secondly, while Labor Code section 1031 presently requires the employer "make reasonable efforts" to provide a location "other than a bathroom" (following the adoption of AB 1976), this bill would require the employer to provide such a location (not simply "make reasonable efforts") and specifically enumerate many physical requirements for this location, including adopting some specific requirements in the San Francisco Lactation Accommodation Ordinance, which took effect on January 1, 2018.
+Secondly, while Labor Code section 1031 presently requires the employer provide a location "other than a bathroom" (following the adoption of AB 1976), this bill would specifically enumerate many physical requirements for this location, including adopting some specific requirements in the San Francisco Lactation Accommodation Ordinance, which took effect on January 1, 2018.
 For instance, it would reiterate that this location shall not be a bathroom and shall be in proximity to the employee's work area, shielded from view, and free from intrusion while the employee is lactating.